mantinband/mini-terminal/README.txt

 (e.x mkdir hello, instead of mkdir V/hello) when in folder other than root, no need to specify entire path.
 (e.x when in V/hello, typing touch hi.txt
-will create file, instread of touch V/hello/hi)
+will create file, instead of touch V/hello/hi.txt)

 ls: